Best Known For

 Answer questions and see how you rank against other players.Play Now

-Jack Dorsey was born in St. Louis, Missouri, on November 19, 1976.
-Dorsey became involved in web development as a college student, founding the Twitter social networking site in 2006.
+Born in St. Louis, Missouri, on November 19, 1976, Jack Dorsey became involved in web development as a college student, founding the Twitter social networking site in 2006.
 Since that time, Dorsey has served as CEO, chairman of the board, and executive chairman of Twitter.
 He also launched the successful online payment platform Square in 2010.

 "Everything we do is about getting people to be more open, more creative, more courageous."